-Annie Palmer, known as the White Witch of Rose Hall, is Jamaica's most famous ghost story.
+Annie Palmer, known as the White Witch of Rose Hall, is the subject of Jamaica's most famous ghost story.
 But, was she really the cold-blooded murderer and cruel slave owner that legend makes her out to be?

 Imprisoned for helping the Jews and aiding the resistance in Nazi-occupied Holland, Cornelia "Corrie" ten Boom survived the Holocaust to found a worldwide ministry based on love and forgiveness.

 Advertising is necessary to business It is how companies inform the public about there products and services.
 But do some ads cross a line?
 Some recent advertising would certainly seem to suggest so.

 We return once again to St. John's, Newfoundland, one of the oldest and most haunted cities in North America, for a visit to three more of its haunted landmarks.